 Standard size and quality paper edition.

-I made a quick trip to New York City on March 2012 and, as I already went there twice, I decided to discover places I hadn’t seen.
+I made a trip to New York City on March 2012 and, as I already went there twice, I decided to discover places I hadn’t seen.
 Coney Island was THE place I wanted to be.
 Specially during the low season.

 For this series, I decided to go against my usual way of shooting.
 This is not only street photography in which candidness and spontaneity prevail.
 I have spent quite a long time thinking about spaces, colors, compositing and processing of theses photographs.
 It was clear for me that this had to be a project.